BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 #### Data Acquisition
 &emsp;&emsp;All the data come from our crawler and database.

-&emsp;&emsp;Through two ways,we can let the charts get the data.
+&emsp;&emsp;Through two ways, we can let the charts get the data.
 ##### 1. put the data in the charts(direct access)
 like this:
 ```js